tynopet/homework/homework-75/sb_p44.md

 3.
     1 - poor background
-    2 - stay in contact
+    2 - stay in contact with the office
     3 - work-life balance
     4 - put in the hours
     5 - careful spenders